Akoko | West African fine dining in Fitzrovia

 And as for the name?
 It’s a reference to a tribal group who live predominately within Nigeria.
 There’ll be plenty of West African art & pottery on display, and there’ll even be some from Ladi Kwali, who earned the nickname the “Queen of Pottery’ back in the ’60s.

-NOTE: Akoko is due to open in early 2020.
+NOTE: Akoko is due to open on 8th October.
 You can find out more at their website right HERE.

 Akoko | 21 Berners Street, Fitzrovia, W1T 3LP